Chelsea Barracks bombing

-The Chelsea Barracks bombing was an attack carried out by a London-based Active Service Unit (ASU) of the Provisional IRA on 10 October 1981, using remote-controlled nail bomb.
+The Chelsea Barracks bombing was an attack carried out by a London-based Active Service Unit (ASU) of the Provisional IRA on 10 October 1981, using a remote-controlled nail bomb.
 The bomb targeted a bus carrying British Army soldiers just outside Chelsea Barracks.
 The blast killed two civilians and injured 40 people, among them 23 soldiers.

 Background

 In early October 1981, the Irish hunger strike, in which ten Irish Republican prisoners died, had just come to an end.
 The strike, started by Bobby Sands, was an attempt by the prisoners to have their political status reinstated.
 During the strike, Sands and another IRA volunteer, Kieran Doherty, were elected to the British and Irish parliaments respectively.
 The IRA resolved that action should be taken against the British Army or British Government to match the sacrifice made by the strikers.

 Bombing

-An IRA's Active Service Unit (ASU) in London decided to target members of the British Army Irish Guards regiment and planned to bomb two bus loads of guards on 10 October, as they were entering Chelsea Barracks.
+An IRA Active Service Unit (ASU) in London decided to target members of the British Army Irish Guards regiment and planned to bomb two bus loads of guards on 10 October, as they were entering Chelsea Barracks.
 The device, believed to be a remote-controlled bomb, was hidden in a laundry van near the barracks, close to the junction of Ebury Bridge Road and St. Barnabas Street.